Vikaumar/GTA-VI/README.md

  # 🚗 GTA-Style Fan Website — GTA-VI

-A fun, **GTA-inspired** single-page website built with **React + Vite** for practice and portfolio.
+A fun, **GTA-inspired** single-page website built with **React + Vite** for practice.
 This project is a fan-made tribute and learning exercise — not an official Rockstar Games product.

 **Live demo:** [https://vikaumar.github.io/GTA-VI/](https://vikaumar.github.io/GTA-VI/)